Pramukh660/College-dbms/README.md

 1. Clone the repository.
 2. Install the required python dependencies listed in the `requirements.txt` file.
-3. Configure the database connections and credentials in the configuration file.
+3. Configure the database connections and credentials in every python file.
+4. First run 'db_schema.py' to create database and its schema.
+5. Next run 'db_data.py' to insert some data to the tables.
-4. Start the application server using Gunicorn.
+6. Start the flask application server using 'python app.py' or 'flask run'.
-5. Configure Nginx to serve the application and route requests.

 ## Contributions